bluss/arrayvec/README.rst

   - Use raw pointers instead of ``&mut [u8]`` for encoding chars into ``ArrayString`` (uninit best practice fix).
-  - Use raw pointers instead of ``get_unchecked_mut`` where the target may be uninitialized a everywhere relevant in the ArrayVec implementation (uninit best practice fix).
+  - Use raw pointers instead of ``get_unchecked_mut`` where the target may be uninitialized everywhere relevant in the ArrayVec implementation (uninit best practice fix).
   - Changed inline hints on many methods, mainly removing inline hints
   - ``ArrayVec::dispose`` is now deprecated (it has no purpose anymore)